Cocoa Butter Benefits for Skin Care

 Cocoa Butter is a pale yellow, solid fat that is extracted from cacao beans when making cocoa powder.
 It is solid at room temperature and has to be melted before it can be used in creams and lotions.
 It has a smooth, creamy texture and a mild chocolate aroma.

-The INCI is Theobroma Cacao.
-The plant is grown in several countries, but most notably West Africa, where more than half of the global supply is sourced.
+The INCI name for it is Theobroma Cacao.
+The plant is mainly grown in West Africa, which supplies over half of the world’s total.

 This is exactly the same product that is used in high-end chocolate production, but with the addition of cocoa powder.